iviviano/Algorithms/QR Reconstruction/Notes.md

 Afterwards, we XOR the 15 bits with the pattern $101010000010010$ to get the final format information string.
 - this has 5 zeros
+- since the format error correction is done bitwise, it gives us 10 equations!

 This is placed left to right and bottom to top